Man crashes into TRAX power pole downtown, altercation ensues

-SALT LAKE CITY, Utah (ABC4 News) – Multiple agencies responded after an altercation with bystanders and a Utah Transit Authority officer ensued after a man crashed into a pole that supplies power to the TRAX line Sunday night.
+SALT LAKE CITY (ABC4) – Multiple agencies responded after an altercation with bystanders and a Utah Transit Authority officer ensued after a man crashed into a pole that supplies power to the TRAX line Sunday night.

 According to UTA spokesperson Carl Arky, the incident happened just after 7 P.M. when a man ran into a power pole.
 An officer with UTA responded and when he arrived there was some sort of altercation happening with bystanders and the driver of the car.